 Del Val offers eviction services to owners having collection problems with current tenants.
 Our eviction service begins with a notice-to-pay-or-quit and is completed when the owner is given actual possession of the property.
-It takes approximately 45 to 60 days from start to finish on the average, so long as all information necessary is provided by the owner.
-Average cost to complete Phase 1 (court) is about $450 and the average price to complete Phase 2 (possession) is about $175.* Additional fees may apply if further hearings are required.
+It takes approximately 60 to 120 days from start to finish on the average, so long as all information necessary is provided by the owner.

 As a property owner in Philadelphia, you are responsible for the unpaid gas bills for your property, unless you previously enrolled in PGW's pilot program, the Landlord Cooperation Program (LCP).
 If you register your property and remain in a cooperative status, PGW will not place a lien on your residential rental property during the term of the LCP.
 If you decide not to enroll in LCP or are deemed uncooperative (e.g. refuse entry to a PGW employee), then you will be held liable for gas usage incurred at your residential rental property after, August 9, 2006.